Sonic Soldier Borgman: GIL Crime Syndicate

 Age unknown.
 He is the strongest demon warrior, and is a proud perfectionist.
 He wears a black Baltector and controls the demons under his command to challenge Borgman in battle.
-His true identity is a combat Borgman (the original owner of this Borgman's body is unknown) implanted with the brain of Reminisce Gene, Memory's brother who died in an accident, and whose memory has been erased by Mesh.
+His true identity is a combat Borgman (the original owner of this Borgman's body is unknown) implanted with the brain of Reminisce Jeanne, Memory's brother who died in an accident, and whose memory has been erased by Mesh.
 He uses a sword and a whip as weapons, and can shoot red energy bullets from his hands.
 He can also deploy a "GIL Field" that interferes with Borgman's Baltectors and Sonic Weapon transfers.